ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Folic acid `reduces the birth prevalence <effect size_>`_ of :ref:`neural tube defects (NTDs) <2017_cause_neural_tube_defects>`.
 In order for a newborn to have a reduced risk of NTDs, the baby's mother needs sufficient folate intake *three months prior to pregnancy*.
 Therefore, only babies born to mothers who have been eating folic-acid-fortified food for at least a year will have any benefit from our intervention.

 With this in mind, here is the algorithm to determine whether a simulant is affected by the folic acid intervention:

 1.  **Define variables:** Each simulant needs a boolean attribute `mother_ate_folate_fortified_food`, which will be `True` if the simulant's mother ate folic-acid-fortified food starting at least a year before the simulant was born, and `False` otherwise.

 2.  **Initialize the simulation:** At the start of the simulation, set `mother_ate_folate_fortified_food = False` for all simulants; this attribute will not be used after the simulant is born, so the value is irrelevant for all simulants already alive at the start of the simulation.

 3.  **Initialize simulants born into the simulation:** For each simulant born at time :math:`t` (in years), the probability that the simulant's mother started eating folic-acid-fortified food at least a year ago is equal to the population coverage one year ago, :math:`C(t-1)`.
 Therefore, upon the simulant's birth, do the following:

   a.
-Generate a uniform random number :math:`u\sim \operatorname{Uniform}([0,1])`.
+Generate a uniform random number :math:`u\sim
+      \operatorname{Uniform}([0,1])`.

   b.
-If :math:`u<C(t-1)`, set `mother_ate_folate_fortified_food = True`; otherwise set `mother_ate_folate_fortified_food = False`.
+If :math:`u<C(t-1)`, set `mother_ate_folate_fortified_food = True`;
+      otherwise set `mother_ate_folate_fortified_food = False`.

 Note that we are assuming that once someone (in this case the baby's mother) starts eating fortified food, they will continue to eat the fortified food forever.

 The variable `mother_ate_folate_fortified_food` will be used to determine the probability that the newborn has a neural tube defect.
 We will describe how to do this below.

 Effect Size
 ^^^^^^^^^^^

-Folic acid fortification affects the birth prevalence of :ref:`neural tube defects (NTDs) <2017_cause_neural_tube_defects>`.
-The effect size is measured as a risk ratio (RR):
+Folic acid fortification reduces the birth prevalence of :ref:`neural tube defects (NTDs) <2017_cause_neural_tube_defects>`.
+The effect size is measured as a risk ratio (RR), where we think of "no fortification" as a risk factor:

 .. math::